 - Order of Omega and Gamma Sigma Alpha are Greek Honors Societies that recognize outstanding fraternity men and sorority women for their leadership and academic achievements.

 - Greek-letter organizations encourage members to expand and develop their leadership skills within their own organization as well as other campus groups.

-Do members participate in community service?
+Do members participate in community service and philanthropy?

 - Every year our students give thousands of hours of service to the community.